Oklahoma City University: Campus

 OCU opened a 52000 sqft addition to the Kramer School of Nursing in January 2011.
 The university purchased the historic Central High School building in downtown Oklahoma City in 2012 where the School of Law is now located.

 The Kerr-McGee Centennial Plaza on the southeast corner of the campus was constructed in 2004 to celebrate the 100th anniversary of OCU.
 The plaza features bronze statues honoring OCU's three Miss America pageant winners.
 In the first decade of the 21st century, OCU completed more than $100 million in new campus construction.

 Campus safety

 OCU maintains a full-time on-campus police force to ensure a safe campus.
 In addition to normal duties and patrols, OCUPD are available to escort any student after dark.
 In addition, emergency call stations are strategically scattered throughout the campus providing immediate access to campus security.

 Academics

 The university is classified as a Master's college and university by the Carnegie Classification of Institutions of Higher Education.
-OCU is the only Oklahoma institution listed in the top tier of the master level university category by U.S. News & World Report magazine's "America's Best Colleges" issue.
-It is currently ranked 23rd among Master's Universities in the West region.

 OCU is accredited by the Higher Learning Commission.
 In addition the nursing program is accredited by the National League for Nursing Accrediting Commission, the music program is accredited by the National Association of Schools of Music, the Montessori education program accredited by the Montessori Accreditation Council for Teacher Education, and the law school is accredited by the American Bar Association.